GodotVR/godot_openxr/README.md

 The source code for the module is released under MIT license (see license file).

+The hand models in the plugin are Copyright (c) Valve, see the folder for their license file.

 ## About this repository

 This repository is a fork of godot_openhmd which was created and is maintained by [Bastiaan Olij](https://github.com/BastiaanOlij) a.k.a.
 Mux213